-House Arrest Placement Outside of Montgomery County PA
+Can I receive House Arrest Outside of Montgomery County PA?

 Under certain circumstances, the Montgomery County Adult Probation and Parole Department will approve house arrest placement for Montgomery County offenders living in approved addresses in Bucks, Berks, Lehigh and Northampton Counties.
 The outside county accepting the house arrest placement will monitor the participant on behalf of the Montgomery County Probation and Parole Department.

 If you or a loved one want to be considered for the Montgomery County PA House Arrest Program for driving under suspension, DUI or other criminal offenses, do not hesitate to contact me.
 I am among the most experienced Montgomery County PA DUI attorneys.
 I can help determine whether you are eligible for house arrest or other sentencing alternatives that do not require incarceration.
 Phone lines are open 24 hours a day at (215) 752-5282.
 Call today for a free initial consultation or fill out the confidential contact form for an immediate response.